casper-network/docs/source/docs/casper/resources/tutorials/beginner/cep18.md

 Always be mindful of the `--secret-key` and `--session-path` arguments.
 Path provided to the arguments should always be with regard to the current folder, where the command is executed.

 The `keys` folder is not a part of the CEP18 folder structure.
-Optionaly you should provide a folder where your keys are stored.
+Optionally you should provide a folder where your keys are stored.

 :::